The Greatness of Humility

 Ezra Taft Benson said that “pride is concerned with who is right; humility is concerned with what is right.”
 To serve God in love, said Maimonides, is to do what is truly right because it is truly right and for no other reason.
 Love is selfless.
 Forgiveness is selfless.
 So is altruism.
 When we place the self at the centre of our universe, we eventually turn everyone and everything into a means to our ends.
 That diminishes them, which diminishes us.
 Humility means living by the light of that-which-is-greater-than-me.
 When God is at the centre of our lives, we open ourselves up to the glory of creation and the beauty of other people.
 The smaller the self, the wider the radius of our world.

 Maimonides, Eight Chapters, ch.
-4; Commentary to Avot, 4:4.
-In Hilchot Teshuvah 9:1, he defines shiflut as the opposite of malkhut, sovereignty.
+4; Commentary to Avot 4:4.
+In Hilchot Teshuvah 9:1, Maimonides defines shiflut as the opposite of malchut, sovereignty.

 Part of the work published as Ecce Homo.